JoinColony/colonyJS/docs/_Intro_LocalSetup.md

 ### Start Trufflepig

-Either use the same terminal window or open a new terminal window and run the following command:
+Open a new terminal window and run the following command:

 ```
 yarn start-trufflepig